bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 ## Different Ways To Get Started

+1. **Read Persona** - Ideal for non-technical users not familiar with Decision Intelligence nor Generative AI
-1. No special requirements to read the content.
+  -  No special requirements to read any of the workshop content.
 All the of the text, links & images are available by just navigating to the Notebooks folder and reading the section modules sequentially.
 Notebooks folder:   https://github.com/bartczernicki/DecisionIntelligence.GenAI.Workshop/tree/main/Notebooks
+  -  All Generative AI output is pre-run and available.
+  -  Recommend further detailed resources provided in the workshop.
+  -  Recommend companion book "Generative AI with Decision Intelligence" (coming late 2025).
-2. All of the interactive results from the code execution are available to read as well.
+5. All of the interactive results from the code execution are available to read as well.
 Those results are pre-cached and it can be read as if you had executed the code interactively.

 ## Requirements To Run & Modify - Interactive Notebooks